awlondon/d9l294il0oqy-dqr3/docs/archive/01_business-model/03_revenue_streams.md

   - Corporate packages where companies pay part of memberships for employees.

 - **Sponsored content & brand collaborations**
-  - Co-branded events or products in the café or play space.
+  - Co-branded events or products in the cafe or play space.

 - **Digital layer**
   - Apps for booking, tracking visits, and content for parents (long-term).